kiba/Writings/atg/chp5_goodies_from_the_future.md

 For Cromwell, it kept the eggheads from the SGC at bay, preventing them from sending impassioned plea for which he could do nothing.

 "That's some pretty expensive kits I am buying on your credit card.
 I am worried that the media will get wind of it."

+"Don't worry, they will just think I am an eccentric billionaire.
+After all, I audaciously funded a space lunch provider."